Akshar-S-Patel/Notepad-Python/README.md

 # Notepad-Python
-A simple notepad using tkinter in python
+A simple notepad(in GUI) using tkinter in python